calimarkus/JDFlipNumberView/readme.md

 ![Digit images](gfx/digits.png)

 **A) Replace original images**
-Replace the images within the JDFlipNumberView.bundle.
+Replace the images within the `JDFlipNumberView.bundle`.
 (In the Finder just `Rightclick > Show Contents` to see the images.)

-But the next pod install will revert any changes.
+> When using Pods, make sure to use `pod 'JDFlipNumberView/Core'`, so the default bundle won't be copied.
+Just create a bundle named `JDFlipNumberView.bundle` in your project yourself.

-**B) Use your own bundle**
+**B) Use multiple bundles**
-Add your own graphics bundle to your project.
+Add another graphics bundle to your project.
 A bundle is nothing else, than a regular folder, but named with `.bundle` as extension.
-You need one image per digit. `0.png, 1.png, 2.png, etc.`
+You need one image per digit. `0.png, 1.png, 2.png, etc.` See the next section on how to use multiple bundles.

 #### Implementing a custom bundle